-Community Services will aim to help children and young people to become independent in learning and in forming judgements as well as showing care to others and awareness of what they can contribute to and expect from society.
+The Learning Department will aim to help children and young people to become independent in learning and in forming judgements as well as showing care to others and awareness of what they can contribute to and expect from society.

-Community Services has a commitment to the principle of inclusion provided this takes into account the views of parents/carers and is compatible with :
+The Learning Department has a commitment to the principle of inclusion provided this takes into account the views of parents/carers and is compatible with :

-- the child or young person receiving the special educational provision required; - the provision of efficient education for the children or young people with whom he/she is to be educated; - the efficient use of resources.
+- the child or young person receiving the special educational provision required; - the provision of efficient education for the children or young people with whom he/she is to be educated: - the efficient use of resources.

-Community Services acknowledges that a child or young person may at any time have educational needs that will require additional resources.
-The special educational needs (SEN) of children and young people, including those of pre-school age, will be identified recorded, assessed and met as early as possible and be reviewed regularly.
+The Learning Department acknowledges that a child or young person may at any time have educational needs that will require additional resources.
+The special educational (SEN) of children and young people, including those of pre-school age, will be identified recorded, assessed and met as early as possible and be reviewed regularly.

-All children and young people with special educational needs will have those needs met in local mainstream schools unless there is some good, child centred reason why they should attend an alternative provision.
+All children and young people with additional learning needs will have those needs met in local mainstream schools unless there is some good, child centred reason why they should attend an alternative provision.

-Community Services will maintain a flexible continuum of provision designed to meet the special educational needs of individual children.
+The Learning Department will maintain a flexible continuum of provision designed to meet the special educational needs of individual children.
 The special educational needs of most children and young people will be met in their school from the school's resources.